hidenorly/M5StickC_Base/README.md

-# m5stickC_PIRSwtch
+# M5StickC_NTPSwitch

-This is PIR Human detection based switch for M5StickC,  PIR Sensor for M5StickC, Infrared LED.
+This is PIR Human detection based switch for M5StickC with WiFi AP & NTP,  PIR Sensor for M5StickC, Infrared LED.

 This supports
  * Turn ON through Ir Remote Transmiter while human is detected.